rbBosshard/pytcpl/README.md

 #### Config file for pipeline and database login
 - `pytcpl/config/config.yaml`
-- Note: pipeline works only for single assay at once.
+- Note: pipeline works only for single assay at once!
 - Todo: Input a list of assay ids (aeid) to run multiple assays.

 #### Run main pipeline script: